-BBB maintains a pool of qualified, experienced arbitrators, from which BBB shall select the arbitrator who will decide your dispute.
+BBB maintains a pool of qualified, experienced arbitrators.
+BBB shall select the arbitrator, or arbitrators if applicable.
 BBB shall inform the arbitrator(s) of the identities of the parties and attorneys, if any.
 If an arbitrator finds that he or she has a conflict of interest with any party or attorney, the arbitrator(s) shall recuse himself or herself.

-At BBB's option, BBB may appoint a panel of three arbitrators.
+At BBB's option, or by agreement of the parties or when required by law, BBB may appoint a panel of three arbitrators.
 BBB shall determine which arbitrator will serve as the chair of the panel to preside over the hearing.